-- proxy-directive: This type of directive indicates whether the caller would like each server to proxy ("proxy") or redirect ("redirect"). - cancel-directive: This type of directive indicates whether the caller would like each proxy server to send a CANCEL request downstream ("cancel") in response to a 200 OK from the downstream server (which is the normal mode of operation, making it somewhat redundant), or whether this function should be left to the caller ("no-cancel").
-If a proxy receives a request with this parameter set to "no-cancel", it SHOULD NOT CANCEL any outstanding branches on receipt of a 2xx.
-However, it would still send CANCEL on any outstanding branches on receipt of a 6xx. - fork-directive: This type of directive indicates whether a proxy should fork a request ("fork"), or proxy to only a single address ("no-fork").
+proxy-directive: This type of directive indicates whether the caller would like each server to proxy ("proxy") or redirect ("redirect").

+cancel-directive: This type of directive indicates whether the caller would like each proxy server to send a CANCEL request downstream ("cancel") in response to a 200 OK from the downstream server (which is the normal mode of operation, making it redundant), or whether this function should be left to the caller ("no-cancel").
+If a proxy receives a request with this parameter set to "no-cancel", it SHOULD NOT CANCEL any outstanding branches upon receipt of a 2xx.
+However, it would still send CANCEL on any outstanding branches upon receipt of a 6xx.

+fork-directive: This type of directive indicates whether a proxy should fork a request ("fork"), or proxy to only a single address ("no-fork").
 If the server is requested not to fork, the server SHOULD proxy the request to the "best" address (generally the one with the highest q-value).
-The directive is ignored if "redirect" has been requested. - recurse-directive: This type of directive indicates whether a proxy server receiving a 3xx response should send requests to the addresses listed in the response ("recurse"), or forward the list of addresses upstream towards the caller ("no-recurse").
-The directive is ignored if "redirect" has been requested. - parallel-directive: For a forking proxy server, this type of directive indicates whether the caller would like the proxy server to proxy the request to all known addresses at once ("parallel"), or go through them sequentially, contacting the next address only after it has received a non-2xx or non-6xx final response for the previous one ("sequential").
-The directive is ignored if "redirect" has been requested. - queue-directive: If the called party is temporarily unreachable, e.g., because it is in another call, the caller can indicate that it wants to have its call queued ("queue") or rejected immediately ("no-queue").
+If there are multiple addresses with the highest q-value, the server chooses one based on its local policy.
+The directive is ignored if "redirect" has been requested.

+recurse-directive: This type of directive indicates whether a proxy server receiving a 3xx response should send requests to the addresses listed in the response ("recurse"), or forward the list of addresses upstream towards the caller ("no-recurse").
+The directive is ignored if "redirect" has been requested.

+parallel-directive: For a forking proxy server, this type of directive indicates whether the caller would like the proxy server to proxy the request to all known addresses at once ("parallel"), or go through them sequentially, contacting the next address only after it has received a non-2xx or non-6xx final response for the previous one ("sequential").
+The directive is ignored if "redirect" has been requested.

+queue-directive: If the called party is temporarily unreachable, e.g., because it is in another call, the caller can indicate that it wants to have its call queued ("queue") or rejected immediately ("no-queue").
 If the call is queued, the server returns "182 Queued".
 A queued call can be terminated as described in [1].